aaabhijith13/aaabhijith13/README.md

 I'm an applied machine learning engineer with a passion for deploying scalable AI systems and building end-to-end ML pipelines.
 My work spans across generative AI assistants, multi-modal LLMs, time-series forecasting, and real-time meeting intelligence using tools like **AWS SageMaker**, **Jenkins**, **Docker**, and **Recall.ai**.

 Currently, I’m building:
-- 🗣️ **Consigliere AI** – an AI assistant for meetings that processes live transcripts, researches unknowns, and summarizes in real-time
+- 🗣️ An AI assistant for meetings that processes live transcripts, researches unknowns, and summarizes in real-time.
-- ✍️ **AutoCover** – a resume & cover letter generator powered by open-source LLMs, RAG pipelines (FAISS + Neo4j), and React/FastAPI
+- ✍️ **AutoCover** – A resume & cover letter generator powered by open-source LLMs, RAG pipelines (FAISS + Neo4j), and React/FastAPI
+- **Image Classification using AWS SageMaker** - Use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
+This can be done on either the provided dog breed classication data set or one of your choice.
+- **Stock Market Analysis and Prediction** - This project aims to leverage historical stock data from companies like Google, Amazon, Microsoft and Apple alongside financial indicators, to forecast future stock prices.
+- **Data Science Projects** - A list of various data science and data engineering projects in AWS and private enviornments, showcasing different skills like ETL, feature engineering, model tuning etc.

 ---